 P255Q is a District 75 school that educates students with Autism ages 4.9-17.
 Our school is located in 8 different sites throughout Queens.
 The main office is located in Parson’s Educational Complex (formerly J.H.S.
 168Q).
-All of our sites are located in community schools affording many opportunities for integration with general education.
+All of our sites are located in community schools affording many opportunities for integration with general education student/programs.
 Each site has full time speech teachers that work together with classroom staff in order to provide a consistent and enriched environment for our students.

 At P255 Q, our primary goal is to have our students achieve their maximum independence.
 All aspects of our program focus on student achievement towards independence in the areas of:

 In addition, teaching appropriate behaviors and social skills through positive strategies and all academic areas (specifically literacy) are emphasized.
 We believe a successful school consists of a collaboration between school, home and community.
 Parents are an integral part of our organization.
 School is a reflective learning environment in which we need to continually evaluate the teaching process and its impact on student outcomes.
 A structured educational environment is essential for our students to learn and practice their skills.
 P255Q also utilizes the surrounding community as a classroom for our students.
 All students participate in a community program as part of the school curriculum.
 Our junior high and high school students are given a job site “experience” as part of their education.
 Staff development is a priority for our school and is supported by our Parent’s Association and the UFT.
 The teaching staff (and parents) have received training in “best practices” for students with autism at each unit.
 In this way, we can meet the needs of our students and their families.
 The approaches to learning include but are not limited to the following: